Handy guide to the London Underground

 How to buy an Oyster Card?

 You can buy your Oyster Card from vending machines at any underground station in the city.
-The good thing about this system is that if you are not too fluent in English you can change the language of the machine to English and follow the steps it tells you to follow.
-This way there will be no confusion.
+The good thing about this system is that if you are not too fluent in English you can change the language of the machine to your own and follow the instructions.
+This way there is no confusion.
 You just choose the amount you want to put on the card, then the payment method and that's it!

 And to top it up, it's very simple.
 It is done at the same machines where you buy your Oyster Card and can be topped up with a bank card or cash.
 No more hassle.